matheustkaczyk/bot_nf_integrated_csharp/README.md

-GitHub Copilot: Sure, here's an updated README file that includes the `startProcess()` method:

 # NFe Downloader

 This is a Python script that automates the download of electronic invoices (NF-e) from the Brazilian government's website.
 The script uses Selenium to navigate the website and download the invoices in PDF format.